Questions?

 • A model apartment with full kitchen and laundry facilities for experiential life learning as well as ongoing opportunities for students to assist with preparing small, social meals promoting skill development in activities of daily living

-• therapeutic horticulture program that is used for hands-on science and math activities as well as developing recreational, vocational, and job-related skills
+• A therapeutic horticulture program that is used for hands-on science and math activities as well as developing recreational, vocational, and job-related skills

 St. Stephen’s Extended School Year Program